Approach to Sustainability

 SSCM Subcommittee(SSCM=Sustainability Supply Chain Management)

-Recognizing that collaboration throughout the supply chain as an essential part to practice environmental conservation and proper and fair trade, the SSCM Subcommittee regularly conducts a questionnaire survey of suppliers in accordance with the Sustainable Procurement Policy.
-The questionnaire covers the topics of compliance, quality, fair and equitable trade, environment, human rights, and information management.
+Recognizing that collaboration throughout the supply chain is an essential part to practice environmental conservation and proper and fair trade, the SSCM Subcommittee regularly conducts a questionnaire survey of suppliers in accordance with the Sustainable Procurement Policy.
+The questionnaire covers the topics such as compliance, quality, fair and equitable trade, environment, human rights, and information management.

-We provided the feedback on the previous survey results to each individual supplier.
-We will continue to work with each supplier and engage in sustainable supply chain management.
+We provide feedback on the survey results to individual suppliers and will continue to work with them and engage in sustainable supply chain management.

 Social Contribution Activities